What's the ideal frequency for company blog posting? Week? Month? Scripted weighs in.

 It doesn't matter if you're a blogger or a content marketer, you probably have specific goals in mind about what you hope to achieve with your blog.
 It can range from building a customer base, defining a brand, to becoming a thought leader in a certain industry.
 These goals should help establish a base for how often you have to publish content.
 But before we get to our suggestions, let's take a look at what some research has found.

-The More The Better, But Don’t Sacrifice Quality
+Short Answer: Often, But Don't Sacrifice Quality

 It's important to remember that typically the more you update your blog, the more traffic you're going to receive.
 HubSpot released statistics that confirm this.
 They found that "companies that blog 3 to 5 times a month, or around once a week, have more than twice the traffic of companies that don't."
 Several other findings show the same general trend: blog more, get more traffic and leads.
 This makes sense as the most content that you produce, the more opportunities for your website to gather external links, social shares, and indexed pages in Google's search results.